dalehassinger/Blog/productive-apps-2023/index.md

 ---

-* If you like wearing Crocs and want to get a pair like I wear, follow this link to Amazon:
+* If you're a fan of Crocs and are interested in getting a pair similar to the ones I wear, follow this link to find them on Amazon:
 <a target="_blank" href="https://www.amazon.com/dp/B001V7Z27W?psc=1&amp;ref=ppx_yo2ov_dt_b_product_details&_encoding=UTF8&tag=vcrocs-20&linkCode=ur2&linkId=fa4c787c9ab59a9b8a54b48c402b8517&camp=1789&creative=9325">My Favorite Crocs</a>
-* If you found this Blog article useful and it helped you, Buy me a coffee to start my day.
+* If you found this article helpful and would like to show your appreciation, consider buying me a coffee to kickstart my day.

 <center>
 <script type="text/javascript" src="https://cdnjs.buymeacoffee.com/1.0.0/button.prod.min.js" data-name="bmc-button" data-slug="dalehassinger" data-color="#FFDD00" data-emoji=""  data-font="Cookie" data-text="Buy me a coffee" data-outline-color="#000000" data-font-color="#000000" data-coffee-color="#ffffff" ></script>
 </center>

+For your blog post, you could rephrase this as:

+""